Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 3) Examine the evolution of host specificity in hyperiid amphipods, and colonization vulnerability in gelatinous hosts.

-4) Identify phylogenetic patterns in the colonization of living-habitat by hyperiid amphipods, thorugh a phylogenetic community ecology approach.
+4) Identify phylogenetic patterns in the colonization of living-habitat by hyperiid amphipods, through a phylogenetic community ecology approach.
 Test for phylogenetic structure (clustering/overdispersion).

 ## Methods